Skip to content

 • Add the GCUniPlugin dependency library

-In the Xcode project, select the project name on the left-hand directory, then go to TARGETS -> Build Phases -> Link Binary With Libaries, click the "+" button, and in the pop-up window, click Add Other -> Add Files....
-Open the GCUniPlugin/ios/ dependency library directory, select FTMobileSDK.xcframework and Guance_UniPlugin_App.xcframework, and click the open button to add the dependency libraries to the project.
+In the Xcode project, select the project name from the left-hand directory, then navigate to TARGETS -> Build Phases -> Link Binary With Libaries and click the "+" button.
+In the popup window, click Add Other -> Add Files..., then open the GCUniPlugin/ios/ dependency library directory, select both FTMobileSDK.xcframework and Guance_UniPlugin_App.xcframework, and click the open button to add the dependency libraries to the project.

-When SDK Version < 0.2.0: In TARGETS -> General -> Frameworks,Libraries, and Embedded Content, find FTMobileSDK.xcframework and change the Embed method to Embed & sign.
+When SDK Version < 0.2.0: In TARGETS -> General -> Frameworks,Libaries,and Embedded Content, find FTMobileSDK.xcframework and change its Embed method to Embed & sign.

 • Register the GCUniPlugin Module: